reactchartjs/react-chartjs-2/website/docs/faq/typescript.md

 slug: /faq/typescript
 ---

-# How to use react-chartjs-2 with Typescript?
+# How to use react-chartjs-2 with TypeScript?

-`Typescript` has extremely robust type inference capabilities and most of the time we can enjoy type safety and autocompletion without having to do any extra work.
+`TypeScript` has extremely robust type inference capabilities and most of the time we can enjoy type safety and autocompletion without having to do any extra work.

 But occasionally types need to be set explicitly.
 They can be imported from `Chart.js`: